Farmer-Markus/s25rttr-android/README.md

 Now you should be able to run:

-	./build.sh buildDebug
+	./build.sh assembleDebug

-To build debug or `buildRel` to build release.
+To build debug or `assembleRel` to build release.
 I you want to build the release you need to look a bit deeper into the signing system of android apps good luck.

 And please if you have errors -> [Open an Issue](https://github.com/Farmer-Markus/s25rttr-android/issues)